 Teachers at Notre Dame Academy use a variety of methods in assessing a student's academic progress.
 Teachers provide an explanation of their grading process in the course description in PowerSchool and/or in the course syllabus.
 Students should note this and maintain a record of their grades.
 The student's progress is reported to the parents online through the PowerSchool application linked from Resources tab on NDA's web page.
 Parents and students are encouraged to check regularly both their grade and attendance information available as it is continually being updated.
-Ouarterly report cards are emailed through PowerSchool.
-Printed report cards are sent home after the second and fourth quarters.
-The final grade for a course is calculated from the quarter grades (87.5%) and exam grade(s) (12.5%) and appears under the heading "F1" on report cards and PowerSchool pages.
+Quarterly report cards are emailed through PowerSchool.
+Printed report cards are sent home at the end of the year.
+The final grade for a course is calculated from the quarter grades (80%) and exam grade(s) (20%) and appears under the heading "F1" on report cards and PowerSchool pages.
 A minimum final grade percentage of 60 is required to earn credit for a class at NDA.
+The GPA calculation is based on the F1 grades using the scales that follow.